Saga Television Station: Programming

 In its early years, the station faced limited human and financial resources.
 The evening news programs were produced by Saga Shimbun while the bulletins in other timeslots were produced by Nishinippon Shimbun.
 The news operation did not convert to color until 1973.
 In 1978, it started airing STS News Report (stsニュースレポート) on weeknights.
 By 1985, its ratings have surpassed those of NHK Saga.
 In May 1984, the station won its first FNN Monthly Award.
 Full-time local television news production began in 1989, ending its longtime dependency on Saga Shimbun.
 Since 2015, the slot is occupied by Kachikachi Press (かちかちPress).

-In 1977, with the conclusion of its own studio, its abilities to produce programming improved and it started to produce an average of two special programs per month.
+In 1977, with the completion of its own studio, its abilities to produce programming improved and it started to produce an average of two special programs per month.
 In 1982, to celebrate the signing of a sister city agreement between Karatsu and Yangzhou, STS produced Hello Yangzhou.
 In 1983 and 1984, for its fifteenth anniversary, it produced the Rediscovering the Hometown documentary series, which explored the history of Saga Prefecture.